 “Yes.
 When will they play this evening?”
 I asked.

 “Oh.
 Sunday was last night.
 They have left.”

 He didn’t know.

-The following year, living in Genoa, Scott and Mussoliini had a gig there, I introduced myself to Tony and we became quite friendly, hanging out together quite a few times.
+The following year, living in Genoa, Scott and Mussolini had a gig there.
+I introduced myself to Tony and we became quite friendly, hanging out together quite a few times.
 More later.